Production of Avengers: Doomsday and Avengers: Secret Wars: Writing

 The book MCU: The Reign of Marvel Studios (2023) by Robinson, Dave Gonzales, and Gavin Edwards, includes a quote from Feige which Robinson felt implied Secret Wars would be a soft reboot of the MCU, allowing Marvel Studios to keep what was working, remove what was not, and bring back characters that audiences thought were "gone forever".
 Feige said in November 2024 that characters from Fox's X-Men films would continue to appear in the MCU leading up to Secret Wars, which would introduce a "new age of mutants and of the X-Men"; The Wall Street Journal reported that Doomsday and Secret Wars would introduce a new version of the X-Men to the MCU and Feige had a ten-year plan for those characters.
-In July 2025, Feige confirmed that Secret Wars would "reset" the MCU with a new "singular timeline" and a recast X-Men team would be introduced.
-He avoided using the term "reboot", saying it was a "scary word" that means different things to different people.
-He added that there was potential for other MCU characters to be recast as well, feeling this was inevitable.
+In July 2025, Feige confirmed that Secret Wars would "reset" the MCU with a new "singular timeline", a recast X-Men team, and possibly other MCU characters being recast.
+He felt the latter was inevitable.
+Feige avoided using the term "reboot", calling it a "scary word" that means different things to different people.
+A year later he reiterated that Secret Wars would "establish a streamlined, simplified, single universe that audiences can keep up with.
+Some things will be familiar, but many, many things will be entirely new."
+Feige said Secret Wars was "as ambitious a project as we've ever embarked on".

-Acknowledging concerns about the growing size of the MCU, the Russo brothers said they had also struggled to keep up with the large number of projects that had been released since Endgame.
-They wanted to restore the franchise's focus on a central narrative, which had been important to them during the Infinity Saga.
-Though Doomsday and Secret Wars are the conclusion of the Multiverse Saga, the Russos saw the two films as a new beginning for the MCU in contrast with the ending story they told with Infinity War and Endgame.
-Feige reiterated this, saying "Endgame, literally, was about endings.
-Secret Wars is about beginnings."
-As they began work on the story and scripts for the films, the Russo brothers visited the sets of The Fantastic Four: First Steps and viewed early cuts of scenes with director Matt Shakman.
-He said this allowed him to "pass the baton to them and [ensure that the Fantastic Four characters] would be well cared for".
-After comments by Shakman about his approach to Reed Richards / Mister Fantastic led to misconceptions about that character becoming the leader of the Avengers in Doomsday, Siegel clarified that Richards would have an integral role in the films but not as the "centerpiece".
-In July 2025, Feige revealed that Waldron was helping McFeely with the scripts.